Cardinal (Catholic Church): Cardinal protodeacon

 The cardinal protodeacon is the senior cardinal deacon in order of appointment to the College of Cardinals.
 If he is a cardinal elector and participates in a conclave, he announces a new pope's election and name from the central balcony of St. Peter's Basilica in Vatican City.
 The protodeacon also bestows the pallium on the new pope and crowns him with the papal tiara, although the crowning has not been celebrated since Pope John Paul I opted for a simpler papal inauguration ceremony in 1978.
-The current cardinal protodeacon is Renato Raffaele Martino.
+The current cardinal protodeacon is Dominique Mamberti.